Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

-Andrew Vaughn and his .378 on-base percentage over his past 10 games (59 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Detroit Tigers and Reese Olson on September 8 at 6:40 PM ET.
+Andrew Vaughn -- batting .351 in his past 10 games -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Tarik Skubal on the mound, on September 9 at 6:10 PM ET.

-He racked up two extra-base hits in his most recent game (3-for-4 with a double, a home run and two RBI) against the Royals.
+He had a one-hit performance in his previous game (1-for-4) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Tigers